At the Chamber, we create meaningful impact through our public policy expertise and advocacy.

 Our Impact

-Our effort directly translates to results and opportunities for our members.
-Whether it’s supporting a good policy or preventing a bad one, we strive for our region to compete and grow in a changing world.
+The Chamber’s public policy work directly translates to results and opportunities for our members.
+Whether it’s supporting a good policy action or preventing a bad one, we strive to create an environment for our region and Commonwealth to compete and grow in a changing world.

 a(Required)